Types of Hypercortisolism

 Associated conditionsT2D, bone fragility, hypertension, obesity, dyslipidemia, mood disorders6

-Hear from patients who have ACTH-dependent hypercortisolism
+Hear from people who have ACTH-dependent hypercortisolism

 Jenny, a real patient.